01618830666

 2. Does glyphosate pose a risk to human health?

-The impact of glyphosate on human health is a subject of ongoing debate.
+The impact of glyphosate on human health is an ongoing debate.
 Some studies suggest potential risks, but regulatory agencies have approved its use in various countries.

 3. Why was glyphosate classified as a probable human carcinogen by the IARC?